puppetlabs/puppetlabs-postgresql/README.md

 ####`manage_redhat_firewall`
 This value defaults to 'false'.
 Many RedHat-based distros ship with a fairly restrictive firewall configuration which will block the port that postgres tries to listen on.
 If you’d like for the puppet module to open this port for you (using the [puppetlabs-firewall](http://forge.puppetlabs.com/puppetlabs/firewall) module), change this value to true. *[This parameter is likely to change in future versions.
 Possible changes include support for non-RedHat systems and finer-grained control over the firewall rule (currently, it simply opens up the postgres port to all TCP connections).]*

+####`unix_domain_socket_auth_method`
+This value defaults to 'ident'.
+Change this value to a valid PostgreSQL authentication method (md5, cert, ldap, etc.) that will be used to authenticate Unix-domain socket connections.
+This value does not affect authentication method for user postgres.

 ####`ip_mask_allow_all_users`
 This value defaults to '127.0.0.1/32'.
 By default, Postgres does not allow any database user accounts to connect via TCP from remote machines.
 If you’d like to allow them to, you can override this setting.
 You might set it to “0.0.0.0/0” to allow database users to connect from any remote machine, or “192.168.0.0/16” to allow connections from any machine on your local 192.168 subnet.